data2intelligence/collapsible_tree/README.md

 2. Radial tree.
 (D3.js version5)
     * Users can use the slider to rotate the tree.

+We apply color scale to edges based on the expression level and the width of edge are proportional to it as well.
 TODO:
 1- Where should we put the other libraried needed for the html.

 2- To what extent do we need to specify in details?
 ? how to link the new icon

+3- maybe: + visualization of the mini data example above.

+4- tip for tree v7;
+decimal for radial tree v5 for internal nodes(values showed on edges)